thejud/text-processing-cookbook/README.md

     #!/usr/bin/env python
     """join files with a header line"""

     from __future__ import print_function
     import fileinput

     for line in fileinput.input():
       if not fileinput.isfirstline() or fileinput.lineno() == 1:
         print(line, end="")

 #### Remove the first n lines of a file with tail

-Tail is typically used to display the last n lines of a file, e.g. `sort myfile | tail -5`
+Tail is typically used to display the last n lines of a file, e.g. get the bottom top values with `sort data | tail -5`

 However, it can also skip lines if you provide a positive offset, e.g. `tail +10` The catch is that the number you provide is where it will start printing, not how many